 Do you have a presentation that contains text that needs to be spell-checked in more than one language?
 Or do you and your client or colleague work with different localized versions of Microsoft PowerPoint?
-It may be that you use English (US) and color is a perfectly valid spelling -- but someone else in another part of the world uses English (UK) and their spell checker suggest that the word color be changed to colour.
-Or if they use the French version of PowerPoint, then both spellings of color/colour would be flagged as incorrect -- they use the term couleur.
+It may be that you use English (US) and color is a perfectly valid spelling.
+However, someone else in another part of the world uses English (UK) and their spell checker suggest that the word color be changed to colour.
+Or if they use the French version of PowerPoint, then both spellings of color/colour would be flagged as incorrect.
+They use the term couleur.
 You first need to have the proofing tools installed for all or any of the languages that you need to work within PowerPoint.
-Then you need to follow these steps:
+Then, you need to follow these steps in powerpoint 2010 for Windows:

 - First select the text container you want to alter the proofing for, as shown in Figure 1.